Recruitment

 Recruiting a foreign employee

 To be able to work as a salaried employee, foreign talents who are citizens of a country outside the European Union, the European Economic Area and Switzerland must apply for a residence permit specific to the position being sought and their profile.
+Some residence permits are equivalent to a work permit.
+Others require the employer to obtain a work permit beforehand.

 For more information on the residence documents available to employees recruited by French companies, please read our “Fact sheet: Employees recruited by companies in France” and our other dedicated fact sheets.